-The insurance industry in Turkey posted a growth of 17.4% y-o-y in GWP to TRY 54.6 billion (EUR 9 billion) in 2018, according to preliminary data released by the Insurance Association of Turkey (TSB).
+Total premium income in the Turkish insurance sector increased by 19.14% y-o-y to TRY 70.60 bn (EUR 6.85 billion) in Q3 2021, according to preliminary data released by the Insurance Association of Turkey (TSB).